olsonjeffery/p2d/README.md

 It is currently building w/ `rustc` 0.9-pre (41cbbb6).

-Since `p2dux` relies on `rust-sdl2`, you have to keep it's build-time configuration requirements in mind when building packages in the `p2d` repo.
+Since `p2dux` relies on `rust-sdl2`, you have to keep it's build-time configuration requirements in mind when building crates in the `p2d` repo.

 Assuming a typical *nix-like shell and a working install of the Rust toolchain avaiable in your `PATH`: